What a Crash Victim Should Do Next

 Bottom line

 No one else will assemble the whole file for you.
-The safest path is to move in sequence, preserve more than you think you need, request records early, and build one master file strong enough for insurance, restitution, complaint, negotiation, or litigation. fileciteturn58file0
+The safest path is to move in sequence, preserve more than you think you need, request records early, and build one master file strong enough for insurance, restitution, complaint, negotiation, settlement, or litigation review.

 About this page

 This page is written as a Colorado-focused citizen's guide for crash victims and the people helping them.
-It is meant to help readers protect life, preserve evidence, organize records, and move deliberately through insurance, medical, and criminal systems after a collision. fileciteturn58file0
+It is meant to help readers protect life, preserve evidence, organize records, and move deliberately through insurance, medical, billing, restitution, and public-case systems after a collision.

 Important notice

 This page provides public-interest educational information and commentary.
 It is not legal advice, does not create an attorney-client relationship, and is not a substitute for advice from a qualified attorney.
-Every crash depends on its own facts, policies, deadlines, injuries, and governing law.
+Every crash depends on its own facts, policies, deadlines, injuries, records, bills, liens, and governing law.